Baqend/guide/src/index.md

 ## Limitations

-Streaming is available for all queries with the following limitations:
+The real-time feature is available for all queries with the following limitations:

-- Currently, *streaming sorting queries only return public data*, even when executed with admin privileges; to retrieve private data, use non-streaming sorting queries or streaming queries that do not contain `limit`, `offset`, `ascending`, `descending` or `sort`.
+- Currently, *real-time sorting queries only return public data*, even when executed with admin privileges; to retrieve private data, use regular (i.e. non-streaming) sorting queries or real-time queries that do not contain `limit`, `offset`, `ascending`, `descending` or `sort`.
-- Geospatial queries (`withinSphere`, `withinPolygon`) are currently not available for streaming
+- Geospatial queries (`withinSphere`, `withinPolygon`) are currently not available for real-time

 # Users, Roles and Permissions